-The Vircadia open source metaverse ecosystem comprises many components.
+The Vircadia open source agent-based metaverse ecosystem comprises many components.
 Understand the Architecture

 Why use Vircadia?